Tuwaiq-Data-Science-Bootcamp-V5/Bootcamp-Project2-Data-Analysis-and-Visualization/README.md

 3. Diabetes is correlated with what?

 ### II.
 PREPARE
-We'll be using Python and some of its popular data science-related packages.
+We will be using Python and some of its popular data science-related packages.
 First of all, we will import pandas to read our data from a CSV file and manipulate it for further use.
 We will also use numpy to convert our data into a more suitable format, and data profiling for the last report.
-We'll use seaborn, matplotlib, and plotly for visualizations.
+We will use seaborn, matplotlib, and plotly for visualizations.

 a. **Data Source**
 - This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases/Kaggle.

 b. **Data Assessment for Credibility & Integrity**
-I will utilize the ROCCC (Reliable, Original, Comprehensive, Current & Cited) data test model to determine the credibility and reliability of the dataset.
+We will utilize the ROCCC (Reliable, Original, Comprehensive, Current & Cited) data test model to determine the credibility and reliability of the dataset.
 1. Reliable — HIGH — no sample bias, the sample size is high.
 2. Original — HIGH — National Institute of Diabetes and Digestive and Kidney Diseases
 3. Comprehensive — HIGH — Data is within the parameters are clear and good.